vkm11/Angular-Cookies/README.md

 # Note:-
         You should define the cookie path option to ensure that you delete the right cookie.
 Some browsers doesn't allow to delete a cookie unless you specify a path parameter.

-# What are the differences between cookie, local storage and session storage
+# What are the differences between cookie, local storage and session storage:-
 Below are some of the differences between cookie, local storage and session storage,

-# What is the main difference between localStorage and sessionStorage
+# What is the main difference between localStorage and sessionStorage:-

           LocalStorage is the same as SessionStorage but it persists the data even when the browser is closed and reopened(i.e it has no expiration time) whereas in sessionStorage data gets cleared when the page session ends.

-# What are the methods available on session storage
+# What are the methods available on session storage:-

 The session storage provided methods for reading, writing and clearing the session data